jscs-dev/jscs-jsdoc/README.md

 ### requireHyphenBeforeDescription

-Ensures a param description has a hyphen before it (checks for `- `)
+Checks a param description has a hyphen before it (checks for `- `)

 Type: `Boolean`